UHF television broadcasting: Canada

 The first Canadian television network was publicly owned Radio-Canada, the Canadian Broadcasting Corporation.
 Its stations, as well as that of the first private networks (CTV and TVA, created in 1961), are primarily VHF.
-More recent third-network operators initially signing-on in the 1970s or 1980s were often relegated to UHF, or (if they were to attempt to deploy on VHF) to reduced power or stations in outlying areas.
+More recent third-network operators that initially signed on in the 1970s or 1980s were often relegated to UHF, or (if they were to attempt to deploy on VHF) to reduced power or stations in outlying areas.
 Canada's VHF spectrum was already crowded with both domestic broadcasts and numerous American TV stations along the border.

-The use of UHF to provide programming that otherwise would not be available, such as province-wide educational services (BC's Knowledge: channel, or TVOntario - the first UHF originating station in Canada), Télé-Québec, French language programming outside Québec and ethnic/multilingual television services), has therefore become common.
+The use of UHF to provide programming that otherwise would not be available, such as province-wide educational services (BC's Knowledge: channel, or TVOntario - the first UHF originating station in Canada), (Télé-Québec, French language programming outside Québec and ethnic/multilingual television services), has therefore become common.
 Third networks such as Quatre-Saisons or Global often will rely heavily on UHF stations as repeaters or as a local presence in large cities where VHF spectrum is largely already full.
 The original digital terrestrial television stations were all UHF broadcasts, although some digital broadcasts returned to VHF channels after the digital transition was completed in August 2011.

 Digital Audio Broadcasting, deployed on a very limited scale in Canada in 2005 and largely abandoned, uses UHF frequencies in the L band from 1452 to 1492 MHz.
 There are currently no VHF Band III digital radio stations in Canada as, unlike in much of Europe, these frequencies are among the most popular for use by television stations.

 Ireland

 In the Republic of Ireland, UHF was introduced in 1978 to augment the existing RTÉ One VHF 625-line transmissions and to provide extra frequencies for the new RTÉ Two channel.
-The first UHF transmitter site was Cairn Hill in Co.
-Longford, followed by Three Rock Mountain in South Co.
-Dublin.
-These sites were followed by Clermont Carn in Co.
-Louth and Holywell Hill in Co.
-Donegal in 1981.
+The first UHF transmitter site was Cairn Hill in County Longford, followed by Three Rock Mountain in South County Dublin.
+These sites were followed by Clermont Carn in County Louth and Holywell Hill in County Donegal in 1981.
 Since the analogue television switchoff on October 24, 2012, all digital terrestrial TV is on UHF only, although VHF allocations exist.
-The UHF band has been used in parts of Ireland for television deflector systems bringing British television signals to towns and rural areas that cannot receive these signals directly however since the introduction of free to air satellite transmission of UK TV channels these deflectors have largely ceased operation.
+The UHF band has been used in parts of Ireland for television deflector systems bringing British television signals to towns and rural areas that cannot receive these signals directly.
+However, since the introduction of free to air satellite transmission of UK TV channels these deflectors have largely ceased operation.